abyCherian/analyticstraining/README.md

 # analyticstraining

 R is more than just a program that does statistics.
 It is a sophisticated computer language and environment for statistical computing and graphics.
-R is available from the R-Project for Statistical Computing website (www.r-project.org), and following is some of its introductory material:
+R is available from the R-Project for Statistical Computing website (www.r-project.org).

 **R Training for beginners**